anshumanbh/git-all-secrets/README.md

 ## Getting started
 The easiest way to run `git-all-secrets` is via Docker and I highly recommend installing Docker if you don't already have it.
 Once you have Docker installed,
-* Type `docker run --rm -it abhartiya/tools_gitallsecrets --help` to understand the different flags it can take as inputs.
+* Type `docker run --rm -it abhartiya/tools_gitallsecrets:v1 --help` to understand the different flags it can take as inputs.
-* Once you know what you want to scan, type something like `docker run -it abhartiya/tools_gitallsecrets -token=<> -output=<> -org=<>`
+* Once you know what you want to scan, type something like `docker run -it abhartiya/tools_gitallsecrets:v1 -token=<> -org=<>`
 * After the container finishes running, retrieve the container ID by typing `docker ps -a`.
-* Once you have the container ID, get the results file from the container to the host by typing `docker cp <container-id>:/data/<output-file> .`
+* Once you have the container ID, get the results file from the container to the host by typing `docker cp <container-id>:/data/results.txt .`

-If you don't have docker and don't want to install it, you can still run git-all-secrets.
-However, you need to do a few things before that.
-* You need to git clone this repository since the codebase for truffleHog inside this repository is slightly different from the main truffleHog codebase.
-After cloning, make sure you can run truffleHog by typing `./thog/truffleHog/truffleHog.py`
-* You also need to git clone my fork of git-secrets from [here](https://github.com/anshumanbh/git-secrets) because that codebase is slightly different as well from the main git-secrets codebase.
-And, then install it like how you would install git-secrets.
-* Finally, type `go run main.go --help` and `go run main.go -org=<> -token=<> -output=<>`
+PS - Since I am going to keep adding more tools, supporting non-Docker running instructions is likely not going to happen!
+For instance, I just added the `repo-supervisor` tool to scan and setting it up was the biggest PITA ever.
+How much have I started to hate node and npm and nvm and blah..!

+In other words, if you wish to use `git-all-secrets`, please use Docker!
+I have also uploaded the Docker image to my public Docker hub account.
+All you need to do is pull it and run it.

 ## Flags/Options